ahw0/Database-RisiKo/README.md

 Priority will then be the database to formulate the search using the numeric keys.

 Defined the game and the players, as by regulation there are three stages on which it develops
 game: Armed Forces, Fighting and Moving.
-All three phases are managed through of shifts.
+All three phases are managed through shifts.
 A turn represents the exact occurrence of all three phases.
 It is managed by increasing sequential numeric values.
 Each player's turn will be associated with the player three phases.
 The choice of the player to handle the turn is handled by the database.
 This associates with each player, in addition to his previously seen ID, another numeric value